 What do you plan to make?

 Choose a bundle based on what types of projects you would most like to create.
-Here are some that include a starter membership here on my site–
+Think about both the materials and the actual items you think you’ll make the most.

 Extras everyone needs